 Athena Furioni is a graduate from Johnson State College, who earned her B.A. in Musical Theater, with a minor in dance.
 Athena has been studio taught, has taken master classes, and has performed over twenty-two shows in her career.
 The most recent show she was in was the musical Nine, as well as a production of Miss Gia.
 Athena has studied ballet, pointe, modern, lyrical, improvisation composition, acrobatics, hip-hop, jazz. tap, and of course musical theater style.
 Athena choreographed the musical Nine as her senior project, and has choreographed many dances during her college career to the present.
 Athena holds the belief that dance is a remarkable art form that allows us to communicate with our bodies, and tell stories that aren't always easy to do so with words.
 Dance is a lifestyle and its extraordinary.
-Athena is excited to return for her third year teaching at EYDC.
+Athena is excited to return for her 4th year teaching at EYDC.

 Liliana was born in Colchester, Vermont and moved to Massachusetts where she started dancing at the age of two.
 Starting competitions at age twelve, she became more involved by traveling with The Dance Prism's company in The Nutcracker and doing American Academy pf Ballet Training and testing each year.
 Liliana has studied ballet, pointe, tap, jazz, lyrical, modern, and hip-hop, but mainly has won awards for her self-choreographed contemporary routines.
 In high school, Liliana was hired as an actor for haunted houses, and was picked to dance with Eddie Moss in Michael Jackson's Ghosts tribute performance at Canobie Lake Park: "Screeemfest:.
 Today, Lily is a member of the Orchesis Dance Company while she studies Nutrition and Food sciences while minoring in dance at the University of Vermont.
-She has discovered her love of teaching and working with kids, and is very excited to return to EYDC for her second year.
+She has discovered her love of teaching and working with kids, and is very excited to return to EYDC for her third year.

-Liz is returning for her fifth year teaching at EYDC where she started dancing at the age of five.
+Liz is returning for her 6th year teaching at EYDC where she started dancing at the age of five.
 She continued dancing at EYDC and began teaching when she was in high school.
 After her first journey with EYDC, she attended Keene State College to study dance and management where she trained in a modern dance program.
 Her artistry was showcased at a choreography showcase, an evening in dance, and the academic excellence conference.
 Beyond these achievements Liz also danced in Keene's hip-hop dance team who competed at numerous UDA regional college dance team competitions and the UDA college dance team national championship in Orlando, Florida.
 Following her success in college, Liz both danced and worked as a rehearsal director for Bryce Dance Company.
 While with the company, Liz performed in a site specific piece at Dance Festival Vermont entitled, "Lonesome Bend", got the opportunity to pair with artist Alisa Dworsky to create a dance installation entitled "Over and Under" at the Vermont College of Fine Arts, and danced as a solo artist with a piece entitled "aLter" which was featured at the Southern Vermont Dance Festival.
 With her return to EYDC as a teacher, Liz has performed with EYDC staff for the past three years at local dance competitions where they have received several judges awards for their work including the Bette Mosse Technique Award.
 Liz is proud to lead her students to regional and national titles, category wins, overall high scores, and most recently consecutive choreography awards and the Director's Choice Award.
 Liz is excited to continue teaching and choreographing for EYDC for many years to come.